bytecode77/sysprep-privilege-escalation/README.md

 | Tested on           | Windows 8-10, x86 and x64         |

 ## Description

-**Important: This exploit is from 2017 and not the known Sysprep exploit found in Windows 7!**

 There is a known UAC bypass vulnerability that was first discovered in Windows 7 Release Candidate.
 Due to sysprep.exe being in a sub directory, DLL hijacking was possible.
 In Windows 8 and above, this issue is fixed, Windows 7 is not patched to this day.